angelocatalani/angelocatalani.github.io/_posts/2020-11-04-dynamic-programming-with-batman.md

 I could not celebrate my first post without talking about the most fascinating  algorithmic paradigm: *Dynamic Programming* - the sledgehammers of problem solving.

-To me, it is an incredible point of contact between the abstractness of Maths and the concreteness of Programming: a love story about Maths, Recursion and Optimization.
+To me, it is an incredible point of contact between the abstraction of Maths and the pragmatism of Programming: a love story about Maths, Recursion and Optimization.
 It is almost impossible to imagine something more powerful.

 Here, I would like to discuss  [the *Batman* problem](https://www.spoj.com/problems/BAT2/) proposed by a [great course I have recently joined](https://www.commonlounge.com/discussion/cbb1cf5102e24774a2bd43daa5211230).